MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/tables/table-parts-and-functionality.md

 ms.date: 03/22/2017
 ---

-# Table Parts and Functionality
+# Table Parts and Functionality in Xamarin.iOS

 A UITableView can have a ‘grouped’ or ‘plain’ style, and consists of the following parts: